Frequently Asked Questions...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ.........

 Q. Do you offer more than one trip each summer?

-Q. How does our son get to us if we don't live in the Asheville area?
+Q. How does our son get to us if we don't live in the Greenville, SC area?

-A. Trips usually begin with a departure from only one of our area airports and that varies depending on fares and convenience...usually Greenville-Spartanburg (GSP), Asheville Regional (AVL), or Charlotte Douglas International (CLT).
+A. Most trips leave right from Greenville but others involve an airline departure from one of our area airports and that varies depending on fares and convenience.
+We try to use Greenville-Spartanburg (GSP) as our first choice and then Charlotte Douglas International (CLT).
 If you can't get your son to our chosen airport you have a couple of other options.
 Your son might be able to travel as an unaccompanied minor to our destination city as long as he arrives after our flight does.
 Or, you can fly him to our base city (again as an unaccompanied minor) and we can most likely partner him up with another boy for the night before and then he can fly with the group.
 Of course you can also drive him and deliver him personally to our destination city.

 Q. How do parents know where we are and what we're doing?